FlashpointProject/fpcurator/README.md

 	# You can also overwrite any other methods of fpclib.Curation here to add custom functionality, including but not limited to:
     # get_files(self) - This method is called after parse() called to get the files specified by the launch commands of the curation and additional apps (by default).
 Overwrite it if you want to download other files into the curation (like for html files).
     # soupify(self) - called to get osoup for the parse method.
 Overwrite it if you need to provide specific information (like login info or a captcha token) to a webpage in order to access the page properly.
+    # save_image(self, url, file_name) - called both to save the logo and screenshot of the curation based on self.logo and self.ss (only if they are set).
+This by default does NO error checking, so if you want error checking you'll have to overwrite this function.
 ```

 For information on how to use beautifulsoup, check out the [official documentation](https://www.crummy.com/software/BeautifulSoup/bs4/doc/).